 Students must demonstrate financial need as determined by the FASFA to be considered for FWS.
 No student is guaranteed a job.
 A maximum of twenty hours per week may be worked during periods of enrollment.
 The current wage rate is $7.25/hour.
 Students are paid on a bi-weekly basis for the number of hours worked.

 Community Service Work Study

 Federal work-study eligible students may wish to seek employment through the Community Service Work Study program.
-Several areas on campus offer Community Service positions including the SGA Child Care Center, the Institute for Community Service and Learning, the Macoskey Center, the Aebersold Recreation Center and the Women's Center.
+Several areas on campus offer Community Service positions including the SGA Child Care Center, The Office for Community-Engaged Learning (OCEL), the Macoskey Center, the Aebersold Recreation Center, and the Women's Center.

 State Student Employment Program